 Nursing students will abide by the tobacco/smoking policies of the clinical agency to which they are assigned.
+Smoking during scheduled clinical activities is prohibited.

 Drug Screen Policy

 Any student who enrolls in the SSCC Nursing Program and desires to participate in courses that have a clinical component is required to submit to an initial pre-clinical drug screening.
 The initial pre-clinical drug screen will be conducted prior to entering the SSCC Nursing Program.
 The student must abide by the SSCC Nursing Program's Drug Screen Policy and Clinical Agency Policy for which the student is assigned clinical practice, including pre-clinical and random drug screening should the student exhibit behaviors indicative of substance abuse at any time while enrolled in the SSCC Nursing Program.
 (See Appendix B and Appendix C for the complete Drug Screen Policy.)